by Birthe Havmoeller

 Hannah ‘Gluck’ Gluckstein (1895 – 1978) alias “Peyter Gluck” was born to a wealthy Jewish family in London.
 In the 1920s she decided to become an artist, insisted on being known only as “Gluck”, dressed in male attire, and she lived openly with women throughout her life.
 Gluck painted landscapes, floral pieces and portraits of her friends, family and lovers.
 She was in a relationship with Constance Spry from 1932 – 1936.
 One of Gluck’s best-known paintings, Medallion (1937), is a dual portrait of herself and her partner, Nesta Obermer.

-The creative trend in the Weimar Republic was called ‘Neue Sachlichkeit’ (the New objectivity) where the artist could describe the world as ‘objectively’ as they saw it.
-In the 1930s ‘Neue Sachlichkeit’ art of the 1920s was labeled ‘Entartete kunst’ (Degenerate art) by Hitler and German artists were banned from exhibiting and selling their works.
+The creative trend in the Weimar Republic was called ‘Neue Sachlichkeit’ (the New Objectivity) where the artist could describe the world as ‘objectively’ as they saw it.
+In the 1930s ‘Neue Sachlichkeit’ art of the 1920s was labelled ‘Entartete kunst’ (Degenerate art) by Hitler and German artists were banned from exhibiting and selling their works.

 Lotte Laserstein (1898 – 1993)